neuralvis/elpa-mirror/gnu/modus-vivendi-theme-readme.txt

 control of the themes and I am not aware of any way to make such keywords scale accordingly (see [[*Font configurations for Org (and others)][issue 37]]).

-** Option for visible fringes
+** Option for "subtle" or "intense" fringe visibility
 :PROPERTIES:
 :CUSTOM_ID: h:d989f116-7559-40bc-bf94-ef508d480960
 :END:

 Symbol names:

-+ =modus-operandi-theme-visible-fringe=
++ =modus-operandi-theme-fringes=
-+ =modus-vivendi-theme-visible-fringe=
++ =modus-vivendi-theme-fringes=

 Possible values:

 1. =nil= (default)
-2. =t=
+2. =subtle=

-When enabled, this will render the fringes in a subtle background colour.
+3. =intense=

+The "subtle" symbol will apply a greyscale background that is visible, yet close enough to the main background colour.
+While the "intense" symbol will use a more noticeable greyscale background.

-The default is to use the same colour as that of the main background, meaning that the fringes are not obvious though they still occupy the space given to them by =fringe-mode= (8px on either side by default).
+The default is to use the same colour as that of the main background, meaning that the fringes are not obvious though they still occupy the space given to them by =fringe-mode= (8 pixels on either side by default).

 ** Option for more slanted constructs
 :PROPERTIES:
 :CUSTOM_ID: h:cb327797-b303-47c5-8171-4587a911ccc2
 :END:

 Symbol names: